Raspberry Pi

 /root – Root User

-The root user folder is simply the home directory of the root user.
+The root user folder is just the home directory of the root user.
 Remember su and sudo?
-This what you access when you’re using these commands.
+This is what you’re getting into when you use them.

 /sbin – System binaries

-The system binaries folder contains the executable binaries that can only be run by the root user or the superuser.
-The name kind of gives it away, to be honest.
-It’s a conjunction of superuser and /bin.
+The system binaries folder holds executable binaries that only the root user, the superuser, can run.
+The name kind of gives it away.
+It’s superuser plus /bin.

 /srv – Service data

-The service data folder contains the data for the services the system uses.
-If you’re planning to use the Raspberry Pi as a single-purpose device, you may want to put the main program data here.
+The service data folder holds the data for the services the system runs.
+Planning to use the Raspberry Pi as a single-purpose device?
+This is a good spot for the main program data.

 /tmp – Temporary files